andrea-prearo/node-contact-list-webservice/README.md

 You can see a running instance in action at: [http://hidden-garden-53580.herokuapp.com/](http://hidden-garden-53580.herokuapp.com/).

 # Credits
-- Contacts and Users created with [faker.js](https://github.com/FotoVerite/Faker.js)
+- Sample Contacts and Users created with [faker.js](https://github.com/marak/faker.js)